Arthur-Milchior/anki-template-card-type/generators/INTERNALS.md

 a copy, similar to self, where the children are elements.
 * the class must implement ```_getChildren``` returning the set of children (not necessirily gen).
+* If some step/method foo of the computation mentionned in section Process does not simply consist into applying the same method recursively to all children, and cloning itself with those new children, then the method ```_foo``` must be reimplemented.
+It does not have to return a generator.
+A generator will be computed from it using self._ensureGen() if the returned value is not a geneartor.

+Furthermore, for debugging purposes, the classes must implement the following method:
 * the class must implement ```_repr```.
 Print the representation of this Gen, without indenting it.
 Call child.repr to call children.
 You can use genRepr(child, label = None) to print the parameter, prefixed by «label =», if you want to print some parameters.
-* If some step/metho foo of the computation mentionned in section Process does not simply consist into applying the same method recursively to all children, and cloning itself with those new children, then the method ```_foo``` must be reimplemented.
-It does not have to return a generator.
-A generator will be computed from it using self._ensureGen() if the returned value is not a geneartor.
+* the method ```outerEq``` is similar to __eq__ but does not consider the children.
+For example, it should return true for two lists of the same length, two html tags with the same tag and attributes.
+* the method _firstDifference(self,other) must return a pair of generators.
+Those are in the same position in the tree self/other, but which are distinct on surface.
+I.e. outerEq return false on them.
+It is assumed that self and other are distinct.
+Return None ifself and other are equal.

 ### Transforming a value of some type into a generator
 The code ```"foo"``` is interpreted as ```Literal("foo")```.
 Similarly, , the code ```("foo",gen)``` is